sarjitapatra/HealthNest/README.md

 ## Additional Information
 - A custom script called `compile` has been added inside the `package.json` file to compile the smart contract.
 - The script contains the input path for the smart contract and the output path for the compiled ABIs.
+- In our project, all contracts reside in the same `.sol` file and are deployed as separate contract instances.
 - Run `npm run compile` to compile the smart contracts locally (without using any framework like Truffle or HardHat)

 Open [http://localhost:3000/auth](http://localhost:3000/auth) with your browser to see the result.